piastry/cifs-utils/cifscreds.rst

   Ordinarily, the username is derived from the unix username of the user adding the credentials.
 This option allows the user to substitute a different username.

+-t, --timeout
+  Sets the key timeout in seconds.
+If not set, will use the system default timeout for logon keys.

 *****
 NOTES